wazo-platform/wazo-platform.org/website/src/pages/use-cases/class-4.md

 description: Install procedure for the Wazo Platform Class 4 engine
 ---

+import PageHero from '@site/src/components/PageHero';

+<PageHero
-# Install the Class 4 engine (BETA)
+  title="Install the Class 4 engine (BETA)"

-**Note**: This procedure is a BETA and may be not up-to-date.
-Use at your own risk!
+  description="This procedure is a BETA and may be not up-to-date.
+Use at your own risk!"
+/>

 ## Supported environments